lixmal/keepass4web/README.md

 - libhttp-parser-xs-perl
 - libclass-load-xs-perl

-Remaining modules need to be installed from CPAN.
-Alternatively you can get all modules in the most recent version from CPAN, although this will take quite some time to install.

 To build the JavaScript part you will also need npm (version 3+ recommended, else your node_modules directory will explode!) and therefore `Node.js`

 ## INSTALL